Rodić Davidson Architects

 The prime areas of central London are typically considered to be the postcode zones of W1 (Mayfair and West End), W8 (Kensington), W11 (Notting Hill and Holland Park), SW1 (Belgravia), SW3 (Chelsea), SW5 & SW7 (South Kensington).
 These postcode areas fall almost entirely within two Boroughs: The Royal Borough of Kensington and Chelsea and The City of Westminster.
 Together these Boroughs contain 91 designated Conservation Areas covering virtually the entire area, as seen in the map below.

-Conservation Area map o
+Conservation Area map of London

 This central historic core of the city has, by far, the highest concentration of protected buildings.